openworm/ChannelWorm/README.md

   * Create verification & validation tests to prove matching of the models with experimental data using SciUnit.
 * **Integration with Simulation Platform**
   * Export models in NeuroML2 for storage in PyOpenWorm.
   * Built data access pipeline for c302 to access ion channel models from PyOpenWorm.

+## Repository contents
+* channelworm/
+* data/- spread sheet with extensive curated information about ion channels
+* docs/ Documentation for plot digitization, parameter extraction, and validation tools.
+* models/ NeuroML2 files generated from the parameter fitting process.
+These are temporarily housed here, but will ultimately be accessed by the simulation platform through [PyOpenWorm](https://github.com/openworm/pyopenworm).
+* scripts/
+* tests/ standard software tests as well as model validation tests.
+Some of the tests in this folder are unit / integration tests.
+The model validation tests in the Python framework [SciUnit](https://github.com/scidash/sciunit) have now been moved to a separate, project-wide repository for housing and running model validation tests, simply called [openworm/tests](https://github.com/openworm/tests).